Tituz175/23-of-30-Days-Js-Challenge-DOM-Project-2/README.md

 A 30 days Js Challenge created by <a href="https://www.linkedin.com/in/asabeneh/" target="blank">Asabeneh Yetayeh&lt</a>.

-## Number Generator
+## Even listener.

-This DOM project generate numbers and marking evens, odds and prime numbers with three different colors.
+Generating the keyboard code code using even listener.

 ## Go Live

-<a href="https://tituz175.github.io/23-of-30-Days-Js-Challenge-DOM-Project-1/" target="_blank">Click Me</a>
+<a href="https://tituz175.github.io/23-of-30-Days-Js-Challenge-DOM-Project-2/" target="_blank">Click Me</a>